oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-analyze-data.md

     Select chart mode.
 Clear all hierarchies from X-Axis and drag **Age group** to X-Axis and **Total Sales** to Y-Axis.

+    **Note:** You need to expand the hierarchy tree to eveal the level.
+    Only the level can be dragged to the analysis area.
+In our workshop there is only one level to all hierarchy and hence, they are named the same.
+In more complex model you may have multiple levels inside a hierarchy.

     This chart is showing you total sales across age group.
 We can conclude that seniors (71-80) are not watching many movies whereas age